zweicoder/Sup-for-WhatsApp/README.md

 Forked from [Aluxian's Repo](https://github.com/Aluxian/WhatsApp-Desktop) then reworked with some additional features and major fixes.

-A Native desktop wrapper for WhatsApp which runs on OS X, Windows and Linux.
+A Native desktop wrapper for WhatsApp which runs mainly on Windows.
 Built with [NW.js](http://nwjs.io/).
+OSX and Linux builds need help as I'm having trouble compiling on Windows!

+This is a hobby project I'm working on mainly because I found it very troublesome to cycle to the Web WhatsApp tab (and back) frequently.
+I also wanted some additional features lacking in WebWhatsApp like hotkeys.

-####Not affiliated with WhatsApp or Facebook.
+####This is **NOT** affiliated with WhatsApp or Facebook.
 This is **NOT** an official product.
 Read the [DISCLAIMER](https://github.com/zweicoder/Sup-for-WhatsApp/blob/master/DISCLAIMER).

 ![Cross-platform screenshot](screenshot.png)